Cyclone Namu: International aid

+Medical assistance

+As a result of damage to health facilities and fears of outbreaks of malaria, dysentery and other diseases, the Solomon Islands Government requested medical personnel and equipment from the international community.
+Japan and New Zealand responded by sending medical teams to Avuavu and western Guadalcanal, while the Australian Defence Force started preparing to send a team on 25 May in response to a specific request from the National Disaster Council.
+Around the same time, the Royal Australian Air Force requested to deploy a team primarily to report on the health of deployed personnel, with the capacity to assist other medical teams if needed.

-Longer term aftermath
+Longer-term aftermath

-On June 4, the Government of the Solomon Islands lifted the emergency period, four weeks after the system had impacted the islands.
+On 4 June, the Government of the Solomon Islands lifted the emergency period, four weeks after the system had impacted the islands.
 After the emergency period was lifted, outside assistance that had been brought in to assist with relief efforts were gradually withdrawn, including armed services from Australia and New Zealand.
 However, external assistance from Australia and New Zealand amongst others, was still needed due to the Solomon Islands reliance on overseas aid in general.
 As a result, a two-day meeting took place in Honiara during July, at which the Solomon Islands Government requested and was promised about for 20 rehabilitation programs.
 Pledges of assistance were made by Australia, Britain, New Zealand, the European Economic Community and agencies of the United Nations and the United States of America.
 These programs included projects to replace rural primary schools flattened by the cyclone, bridges and water supply systems swept away by Namu.